Jerzy Sosnowski

 Jerzy Ksawery Franciszek Sosnowski (Lemberg, Austrian Galicia, 3 December 1896 – 1942, 1944, or 1945, in Poland or the Soviet Union) was a Major in Section II ("Dwójka") of the Polish General Staff and a Polish spymaster in the Weimar Republic and Nazi Germany (1926–1934), where he used the pseudonyms Georg von Nałęcz-Sosnowski and Ritter von Nalecz.

 In the Soviet Union, he was known as Jurek Sosnowski, and some sources call him Stanislaw Sosnowski.

 Early days

 Jerzy Sosnowski was born into a well-to-do family.
 His father was an engineer who owned a construction company in Lemberg, capital city of Galicia in the Austro-Hungarian Empire.

-In August 1914 Jerzy Sosnowski joined the Polish 1st Legions Infantry Division in the Austrian army, and late in the same year he was transferred to the cavalry officers’ academy in Holitz.
+In August 1914 Jerzy Sosnowski joined the Polish 1st Legions Infantry Division in the Austrian army, and late in the same year he was transferred to the cavalry officers’ academy in Holice.
 On graduation, he was sent to the Eastern Front.
-Later he completed a machine-gunner course; and in March 1918, an aviation course in Wiener Neustadt’s Theresian Military Academy.
+Later he completed a machine-gunner course; and in March 1918, an aviation course in Wiener Neustadt's Theresian Military Academy.